 Funnily enough, on the same subject as yesterday, I had my first interrogation yesterday about my reasons for deciding to be vegetarian.
 From one of my fellow-volunteer friends.
 I think I did ok, although it is not really an argument I had presented before, certainly not to other people.
 Obviously I've mulled these things over myself, and come to my conclusion.

 It is funny debating with someone, because your gut feelings will inevitably reflect your overall opinion, but unless you actually discuss things with someone, those opinions are often not very articulate.
 It is easy to believe these veteran politicians who have had to hone their arguments, improve them over time.
 It's all very well for someone like me to hold a view, but I don't spend all my time trying to polish my views, they're often quite raw.
 Plus, of course, the only person I need to convince about something is me, so thinking is usually enough.
 It kind-of surprises me therefore that somebody who has chosen to become a professional politician, can sometimes be so un-persuasive in their arguments.

 BEFORE YOU START: Please note that although I currently volunteer for both the Stroke Association and Age UK, the views expressed in this blog are strictly my own.
-I am not a spokesperson for either (or, indeed, for any) organisation, and I accept complete responsibility for the views expressed herein.
-As indicated by the domain name, I am based in the UK and the blog therefore has a UK bias - I've tried to use the Glossary to explain any ambiguous terms, but if you think there is anything I've missed, please message me.
+I am not a spokesperson for either (or, indeed, for any) organisation.
+I am based in the UK and the blog therefore has a UK bias - I've tried to use the Glossary to explain any terms which might be ambiguous, but if you think there is anything I've missed, please message me.
 Lastly, you'll find typos here, although I do my best to correct them.
 There are reasons for this, which you'll discover as you read.